 Founded in 2012 and based out of Irvine, California, the company has quickly risen to become one of North America’s most frequently used investment apps.
-So far, Acorns has raised $207 million while amassing a valuation of $860 million.
+So far, Acorns has raised $507 million in funding.

 Acorns is a FinTech company that offers various financial products and services, primarily in the areas of investing, spending, and saving.

 Its Invest product is a micro-investing account that allows users to invest their spare change.
 Acorns links directly to the user’s credit card or bank account.
-If, for instance, they buy a coffee for $3.50, Acorns automatically suggest if they want to set aside a portion of that (in this case $0.50) to their portfolio.
+If, for instance, they buy a coffee for $3.50, Acorns automatically suggest the amount they could set aside (in this case $0.50) for their portfolio.

 Users can create an investment portfolio within a few clicks.
-Acorns, depending on the user’s investment strategy (conservative to aggressive), then invests the money into a mix of Exchange Traded Funds (ETFs).
+Acorns, depending on the user’s appetite for risk (conservative to aggressive), then invests the money into a mix of Exchange Traded Funds (ETFs).
 The firm will begin investing for an individual when their pool of change totals $5.

 With Later, Acorns sets aside a selected portion every month (starting as little as $5) and invests the money into the company’s Individual Retirement Accounts (IRA).
 The portfolio is selected based on the user’s age and proximity to retirement.

-Later allow Acorns users to transfer payments into the IRA accounts from their taxes (transfers are treated as pre-tax income) and are only taxed as income when they retire — meaning users don’t have to be concerned about any taxable capital gains.
+Later allows Acorns users to transfer payments into the IRA accounts from their taxes (transfers are treated as pre-tax income) and are only taxed as income when they retire — meaning users don’t have to be concerned about any taxable capital gains.

-Acorns’ Bank is a checking account with a debit card associated with it.
+Acorns’ Banking product is a checking account with a debit card associated to it.
 Some of the account’s primary features include: